 While initiating a fake upvote campaign is likely just as illegal as creating fake reviews, it is much harder to prove.
 That may be one reason why there does not seem to be any active policing of it going on at the FTC.

 SEO experts say that having testimonials on your website will send positive signals to Google, which may result in an improvement of your search rankings.
 However, Google has also been known to punish sites for fake testimonials.
-How does Google know which ones are real?
+How does Google know which ones are fake?
 Some have guessed that it looks for patterns that would suggest the reviews have the same author.
 It also may search for common phrases used by fake reviewers in general.